chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ![Add Chef Organization Popup Menu](/images/automate/add-chef-organization-popup-menu.png)

 Add the Name, Projects, Admin User, and Admin Key.
 Always use the exact details that were provided at the time of setting up _Knife_.
-Copy the contents of the `~/.chef/USER.pem` file and past it into the _Admin Key_ field.
+Copy the contents of the `~/.chef/USER.pem` file and paste it into the _Admin Key_ field.
 Once done click **Add Chef Organization**.
 The desired organization will be added to the Chef Server.

 Click on any Chef Organization to view the _Objects_.